The Science of Development in Context

 Current Projects and Recent Findings

 Many of our studies investigate the way children begin to produce, and learn from, metaphors and analogies.
 A part of everyday reasoning, metaphors and analogies provide rich cognitive opportunities for children to draw inferences and develop adaptable, conceptual knowledge.
 We explore the cognitive mechanisms underlying these skills, postulating that maturing executive function resources are a key part of how and when children develop these aspects of higher order thinking.
 Relationships between these skills and children's home, educational, and language environments are closely examined.
-Our studies further investigate typical classroom instruction, or educational technologies, and the role of cognitive demands on learner's ability to engage in higher order thinking opportunities.
+Our studies further investigate typical classroom instruction, or educational technologies, and the role of cognitive demands on learners' ability to engage in higher order thinking opportunities.
+Other projects explore international education practices, how children learn to make comparisons, and the effects of pre-testing on long term learning.
+More details on our specific projects can be found below.